LRS+ Instruction Manual

 - Put A and B together and it can be unbearable.

-- Attenuation is accomplished by placing a resistor in the attenuation position on the connection plate (see Figure 1 on next page).
+- Attenuation is accomplished by placing a resistor in the attenuation position on the connection plate (see Figure 1and 2 below).
 Provided with your speakers are 1 and 2 ohm resistors for this purpose.
 These resistors will provide 1 to 4 dB of attenuation.
 If you continue to have a brightness problem you might consider room treatment.

 - ROOM ACOUSTICS: A room that is overly “bright” or “alive” will usually give the sound a “blurred” or “confused” effect.
 It can also contribute to the brightness problem mentioned above.
 On the other hand an overly “dead” room usually robs the sound of the aliveness and inner detail that can make you “think you are there.”
 You can determine which type of room you have by doing what acoustical engineers do when they are without their test equipment—they walk around a room while making an occasional loud clap with their hands.
 If you do this at different locations in your room and listen to the sound that bounces back at you from the room boundaries, you can get a pretty good idea of what your room is like.
 If you hear a tailing “zing” after the loud clap, you can be quite certain you have a “bright” room and you may need to consider some type of wall treatment.